syncfusion-content/wpf-docs/wpf/Diagram/Node.md

 # Node and its customization

-The nodes are graphical objects used to visually represent the geometrical information, process flow, internal business procedure, or any other kind of data and it represents the functions of a complete system in regards to how it interacts with external entities.
+The nodes are graphical objects used to visually represent the geometrical information, process flow, internal business procedure, or any other kind of data, and it represents the functions of a complete system in regards of how it interacts with external entities.

 ![Node Content](Node_images/Node_Content.PNG)